Now showing / Alaska Airlines / Operational tools

 What I'd Refine

-Name the adoption system earlier.
+Name the leadership system earlier.